Easy to make chile relleno casserole is as delicious as regular chile relleno but in an easy to make casserole.

 Perfect served as a main dish for dinner or even for breakfast or brunch!

 Have you ever had chile relleno?
-The authentic version is a poblano pepper stuffed with cheese and then dipped into an egg batter and deep fried.
-They are delicious, but take a bit of work to get them just right.
+The authentic version is a poblano pepper stuffed with cheese, dipped into an egg batter, and deep-fried.
+They are delicious, but takes a bit of work to get them just right.

 I have a much easier version with this chile casserole.
-This recipe comes from my mother-in-law that she got it from a friend years ago.
+This recipe comes from my mother-in-law.
+She got it from a friend years ago.

 I think she's probably been making this for more than 40 years.
 When you've got something this delicious, it becomes a regular recipe made again and again.

 This dish starts with the peppers.
 The better the peppers, the better the casserole.
-I used poblano peppers and roasted, peeled and seeded them.
-Read this post on roasting chile peppers to find out how I roast my peppers.
+I used poblano peppers and roasted, peeled, and seeded them.
+Read this post on roasting chili peppers to find out how I roast my peppers.

 Using fresh peppers is the best, but they aren't always available or you might be limited on time.
 I often freeze roasted peppers in the summertime and the frozen peppers can be thawed and used.